Violence Prevention Neurobiological Research Unit

 We are actively recruiting participants for a range of studies.
 Please visit our Research page to find out more.

-Dr. Kolla is no longer accepting graduate students and postdoctoral fellows for Fall 2021.
+Dr. Kolla is accepting graduate students and postdoctoral fellows for Fall 2022.
 Visit Join the Lab for more information.

 We are located at the College St. site of the Centre for Addiction and Mental Health.